Smoketown, Louisville

 Smoketown is a neighborhood one mile (1.6 km) southeast of downtown Louisville, Kentucky.
-Smoketown has been a historically black neighborhood since the Civil War.
-It is the only neighborhood in the city that has had such a continuous presence.
+A historically black neighborhood since the Civil War, it is the only neighborhood in the city that has had such a continuous presence.
 Smoketown is bounded by Broadway, CSX railroad tracks, Kentucky Street, and I-65.

 History

 The neighborhood's name apparently comes from the large number of (smoke-producing) kilns in the area during its early brick-making days.
 An 1823 newspaper advertises a brickyard in the area as part of the farm and residence of "the late Mark Lampton", after whom Lampton Street is probably named.
 9 of 20 brickyards in the city had Smoketown addresses according to an 1871 Caron's directory, although none remained by 1880, as apparently the supply of clay from under the neighborhood had run out.
 The abandoned, water-filled clay pits may have given rise to the name "Frogtown" for the neighborhood, which appeared in print in 1880.

 Some residential development by whites of German ancestry began in the 1850s, but due to the arrival of thousands of freed slaves who moved there from various parts of rural Kentucky after the Civil War, it was solidly African American by 1870.
 A streetcar line was extended down Preston Street to Kentucky in 1865, spurring growth.